TED (conference): TED.com

 In 2005, Chris Anderson hired June Cohen as Director of TED Media.
-In June 2006, after Cohen's idea of a TV show based on TED lectures was rejected by several networks, a selection of talks that had received the highest audience ratings was posted on the websites of TED, YouTube, and iTunes, under Creative Commons Attribution-NonCommercial-NoDerivs 3.0.
-Initially, only a handful of talks were posted, to test if there was an audience for them.
-In January of the next year, the number of TED Talks on the site had grown to 44, and they had been viewed more than three million times.
-On the basis of that success, the organization pumped hundreds of thousands of dollars into its video production operations and into the development of a website to showcase about 100 of the talks.
+In June 2006, after Cohen's idea of a TV show based on TED lectures was rejected by several networks, a selection of talks that had received highest audience ratings was posted on the websites of TED, YouTube and iTunes under Creative Commons Attribution-NonCommercial-NoDerivs 3.0.
+Only a handful of talks was initially posted to see if there was an audience for them.
+In January of the following year, the number of talks on the sites had grown to 44, and they had been viewed more than three million times.
+On the basis of that success, the organization pumped hundreds of thousands of dollars into its video production operations and the development of a website to feature about 100 of the talks.

 In April 2007, the new TED.com was launched, developed by New York and San Francisco-based design company Method.
-In subsequent years, the website has won many prizes, among which are seven Webby Awards, iTunes' "Best Podcast of the Year" (2006–2010), the Communication Arts Interactive Award for "Information Design" in 2007, the OMMA Award for "video sharing" in 2008, the Web Visionary Award for "technical achievement" in 2008, The One Show Interactive Bronze Award in 2008, the AIGA Annual Design Competition (2009), and a Peabody Award in 2012.
+The website has won many prizes, including seven Webby Awards, iTunes' "Best Podcast of the Year" (2006–2010); the Communication Arts Interactive Award for Information Design (2007); the OMMA Award for Video Sharing, the Web Visionary Award for Technical Achievement, and The One Show Interactive Bronze Award (2008); the AIGA Annual Design Competition (2009); and a Peabody Award (2012).

-In January 2009, the then number of videos had been viewed 50 million times.
-In June 2011, the number of views totaled 500 million, and on November 13, 2012, TED reached its billionth video view. in In March 2012, Chris Anderson said in an interview:
+In January 2009, TED videos had been viewed 50 million times.
+In June 2011, they reached 500 million views.

-In March 2012, Netflix announced a deal to stream an initial series of 16 two-hour shows, consisting of TED Talks covering similar subjects, from multiple speakers.
-The content was made available to subscribers in the US, Canada, Latin America, the UK, and Ireland.
+In March 2012, Netflix announced a deal to stream an initial series of 16 two-hour collections of TED Talks on similar subjects.
+It was made available to subscribers in the United States, Canada, Latin America, the United Kingdom, and Ireland.
 Hosted by Jami Floyd, TED Talks NYC debuted on NYC Life on March 21, 2012.

-As of October 2020, over 3500 TED talks had been posted.
-Every week, five to seven new talks are published.
-For most talks published on TED.com, introduction of the talk and speaker, and a transcript are provided; and for some videos, footnotes and resource list are also available.